Get a Clue (1997 film)

 Get a Clue is a 1997 film based on the Newbery Medal-winning book The Westing Game.

-The film draws young viewers into the strange mysteries encountered by 13-year-old Cassie and her sister, Angela Wexler.
+The film draws young viewers into the strange mysteries encountered by 13-year-old Turtle and her sister, Angela Wexler.
 After moving into a new town, Turtle learns the house next door is the notoriously haunted Westing mansion.
-Discovering the body of the dead millionaire, Turtle attempts to solve the case in hopes of receiving a 20 million dollar reward.
+Discovering the body of the dead millionaire, Turtle attempts to solve the case in hopes of receiving a 20-million-dollar reward.
 The live-action adventure stars Ashley Peldon, Diane Ladd, Sally Kirkland, and Ray Walston.